 - All of my recommended kitchen tools are listed here.

 Dry off the meat…

 …and liberally season with salt, pepper, and your favorite dry rub.

 Don’t be afraid of salt.

-Add a pat of butter to each tenderloin and vacuum seal it.
+Add a pat of butter or ghee to each tenderloin and vacuum seal it.

 Stick the packet in the SousVide Supreme set at 135-140 F (I prefer 135F) for a minimum of 2 hours.
 (If you aren’t serving them right away, dunk them in an ice bath for an hour and store in the fridge and freezer.)

 Take the pork out of the packet, dry it off…